joshyattridge/Picture_Book_Generator/README.md

+> ⚠️ IMPORTANT COST WARNING
+>
+> - API requests are expensive.
+A 12‑page book can cost roughly $3–$4 to generate (story + images), depending on your model/pricing.
+> - If your OpenAI account balance is insufficient, generation may fail part‑way through.
+Any partial progress will still be billed, and you will need to rerun the entire book generation from the start.
+> - To avoid surprise costs, test with `--demo` first and only switch to real mode when ready.

 # Children's Picture Book Generator

 Generate a fully illustrated children's book with text and images, then build print‑ready PDFs sized for 8.5×8.5 inches at 300 dpi (KDP‑friendly).